Substance Use Prevention & Recovery Referral Programs

 It’s never too early or too late to talk about tough topics.
 We’re here to listen, offer support and give guidance to individuals and families.
 If you or someone you know needs assistance, the Palmetto Foundation will provide resources to help you navigate the path towards recovery.

-Currently the 90 Degrees: Straight Up Youth Program is being offered at little or no cost to the students and families.
-If you would like to sponsor a student, please click the Donate button at the top of the page.
-All donations will help to cover the cost of educational materials and needed supplies for students to participate in the program.
+Currently the 90 Degrees: Straight Up Youth Program is being offered at no cost to the students and families.
+If you would like to contribute, lease click the Donate button at the top of the page.
+All donations will help to cover the cost of educational materials and needed supplies.
 All donations are tax-deductible.

 90 Degrees: Straight Up